 Bridge of song?

-< Car bridge during
+< Car bridge, during

 construction, fall 2011, by Mendera and Mexican-American crew led by Jesus

-During reconstruction everyone used
+During reconstruction everyone used the former sole

-Another complication to changing setup: attendants would still be needed to track time, clean tubs, and stoke sauna and lobby wood stoves.
+Another complication to changing the setup: attendants would still be needed to track time, clean tubs, and stoke sauna and lobby wood stoves.

 All other popular regional springs are self-serve.

-But, as last manager pointed out, comparing Stewart to places like Harbin is like comparing apples to oranges.
+But, as last manager pointed out, comparing Stewart to places like Harbin is comparing apples to oranges.
 Not that the bathhouse couldn't become more streamlined and self-serve.
-But it would go against the grain of place's long tradition of "Allow me to draw your bath, kind lady", working-it solicitude and infrastructure setup of offering private baths rather than communal pools.
+But it would go against the grain of the place's long tradition of "Allow me to draw your bath, kind lady," working-it solicitude and infrastructure setup that offered private baths rather than communal pools.

-(This obviously also worked against ideal clothing-optional environment, visitors feeling put off by constant switching between private and public c/o zones with mandatory wrap-up in between...often made to feel, depending on mix of visitors, either like quick-change fashion models, striptease artists or blatant exhibitionists.)
+(This obviously also worked against ideal clothing-optional environment, visitors feeling put off by having to constantly switch between private and public c/o zones with mandatory wrap-up in between...often made to feel, depending on mix of visitors and one's own mindset, either like quick-change fashion models, striptease artists or shameless exhibitionists.)

 "I deeply love this place and hold its sacredness in the highest honor.
 Every decision I make reflects this commitment."

-- Rowena Pantaleon, General Manager 2006-2017
+- Rowena Pantaleon, General Manager, 2006-2017'

-As mentioned elsewhere, place has been trying to shake free of benign neglect for decades, ever since leaving Stewart family's super-grounded, dedicated management in 1954.
-It was outright closed from 1984 to 1988 but for special groups (including Peter Caddy's) -- and forever appears determined to find its way back.
+As mentioned elsewhere, the place has been trying to shake free of its benign neglect for decades, ever since leaving Stewart family's deeply grounded, dedicated management in 1954.
+It was closed outright from 1984 to 1988 but for special groups (including Peter Caddy's) -- yet forever appears determined to find its way back.
 Even now.